What Is a Coda in Music?

 What are the Different Types of Codas?

-There are three types of codas: short, long, and double.
+Codas come in three varieties: short, long, and double.

 How do Composers Use Codas in their Music?